 In a bowl, cream butter and add in sugar until the mixture is fluffy.

 Add almond extract and eggs, one at a time.
 Begin adding dry ingredients to the mixture, as well as the milk.

-Place half of the batter into well-greased bundt pan.
+Place half of the batter into a well-greased bundt pan.
 It is essential to spoon it in, so the air doesn’t get trapped.
-Also, gently tap the bottom of the bundt pan on the counter top.
+Also, gently tap the bottom of the bundt pan on the countertop.
 This will allow any excess air to escape.

 TIP: Preparing the bundt pan for the batter is one of the most critical steps.
 Otherwise, you will end up with a disaster when you are trying to remove the cake from the pan.
 After greasing the bundt pan, sprinkle with a little bit of flour to prevent sticking.